 It’s with great excitement and pleasure that the UL GAA Club welcomes all new students to the University of Limerick and more specifically, the University of Limerick GAA Club.
 UL GAA is one of the largest and most successful Clubs in the University with 15 teams participating in Hurling, Football, Camogie and Ladies Football.
 UL GAA Club is coming off the back of a successful season across all four codes.
 The club won 1 of the 4 Senior Intervarsity titles; The Ashbourne Cup (Camogie) with both our Fitzgibbon team (Hurling) and O'Connor Cup team (Ladies Football) losing narrowly in their respective finals.
 Meanwhile, we were victorious in the Fresher 2 Hurling League and Championship, Lynch Cup (Intermediate Ladies Football), Intermediate Camogie championship and the Munster Intermediate Hurling Championship as well as the Fresher Ladies Football All-Ireland Blitz!
 UL is lucky to have a number of intercounty stars participating across all 4 codes and also pride ourselves on having some of the best coaching and managements in place to better aid our teams to perform to their best.
 You as a student have the opportunity to avail of the extensive on-campus facilities in which to develop your game and increase your training opportunities.
 Clubs AGM’s will be held at the beginning of the semester, so go along and get involved in the running of your club.
 Sign up get playing and work hard for your new club.
 The personal benefits of joining UL GAA Club are immeasurable as you will form lifelong friendships and camaraderie with people of similar sporting interests and passions.
 Who can join ??
 We support all levels of participation with a common aim of developing and improving performance.
 We pride ourselves on having some of the best coaching and managements in place to better aid our teams to perform to their best.
 All codes have teams competing at Fresher, Intermediate and Senior grades, so there is a grade to suit YOU.
 For the elite player, those wishing to make their mark on prestigious and high profile competitions such as Fitzgibbon, Sigerson, Ashbourne and O Connor Cups then UL GAA Club will provide you with the opportunity.
 So how do I get involved ??
 You can become a member of the club by registering your details and joining UL GAA Club at the Recruitment Drive in the UL Arena on Wednesday the 7th of September for all years or alternatively call into the GAA Office under the Sports Bar at any time.
 To fully activate your membership, you must pay your membership fee of 20euro (¤10 for Freshers or ¤30 which includes UL socks and shorts)which covers your GAA Insurance Fee for the year and this must be paid prior to training or competing for the college.
 Teams usually train twice a week on the pitches or the 4G pitches on North Campus.
 More details will be made available on the clubs website www.ulgaa.com our Facebook page www.facebook.com/ulgaa and our Twitter account @ul_gaa

 Handball Club strives to build on recent success Whether you are a seasoned GAA Handball player or someone who is looking to take up a new sport in college, then why not join the Handball Club.
 The club caters for all levels of players from beginners to the experienced.
 The club competes in 4 codes throughout the year including 60X30, 40X20, three wall and one wall.
 Training for the handball club takes place on Monday’s (7-8.15) and Thursday’s (8.15-10) evenings in the PESS building where we have two one wall courts.
 Training takes place in 60x30 and 40x20 alleys during the year in the run up to competitions.
 Why join the Handball Club?
 Besides joining a successful club, being a member of the UL Handball club gives you the opportunity to compete against handball players from Ireland’s other Third Level Institutions at the Intervarsity’s.
+Handball gives it's players the chance to meet and socialise with numerous players from other clubs and colleges with the club frequently staying with other colleges during intervarsity competitions.
 The club also runs a number of social events during the year to allow members to get to know each other and have the craic outside of the alley.
-The Club gives a chance to all members to play in the World Collegiate Championships to be hosted in Phoenix, Arizaona, USA as well as tournaments in Spain, Belgium, Netherlands, England, France and Italy.
-Intervarsity’s are run over weekends in October, November and January with the World Collegiate Championships taking place over a week period in February.
+The Club gives a chance to all members to play in the World Collegiate Championships to be hosted in Springfield, Missouri, USA as well as tournaments in Spain, Netherlands, England, France and Italy.
+Intervarsity’s are run over weekends in October, November, January and March with the World Collegiate Championships taking place over a week period in February.
+The club also travels to numerous tournaments in Ireland.
 These tournaments cater for all skill levels with players graded into their appropriate divisions to ensure that competitive games and an enjoyable time are had by all.
 Colleges Handball has developed greatly in the last 10 years and UL continues to strive to be the biggest and best club in Ireland.
-In the past year, we became only the 2nd Irish club to win the Men's Team competition in the US Collegiates as well as numerous competitions in Ireland making UL the most successful club in Colleges Handball in 2015.
+In the past year, we became only the 1st Irish club to win the Men's Team competition in the US Collegiates twice in a row as well as numerous competitions in Ireland making UL the most successful club in Colleges Handball in 2016/17.
 The Handball Club also won the Club of the Year award at the UL Clubs & Socs ball in early 2016, the first time in the Club's history.
 So join the University of Limerick Handball Club for great craic and even better handball and with a year’s membership of only 5euro where can you go wrong!
 Visit our website at www.ulhandball.com John Hurley Chairperson https://www.youtube.com/watch?v=gJTmJEhhO7U

 Karate was developed in Okinawa, from indigenous fighting methods as a use of self defence.
 Shotokan is a style of karate, developed and modernised by Gichin Funakoshi, he is credited with popularizing karate through a series of demonstrations, and by promoting the development of university karate clubs in mainland Japan.
 The UL Shotokan Karate Club was established due to public interest and Funakoshi’s legacy continues.
 The club is run by a team of traditional karateka.
 Tradition is the main aspect which keeps a club like ours strong, much like the traditional fun and games associated with the club; Balloon Championships, Pancake Parties, the Clubs and Socs Ball, nights out, nights in, Pizza and of course, the coveted Bi-annual Japan trip!
 2014 saw yet another successful Japan trip go by.
 In January the club sent a team of 13 members to the home of modern karate, Tokyo.
 Here the squad trained under Grand Master Kanazawa and the other sensei at the Honbu dojo.
 While visiting Tokyo, the squad trained upon Mt.
 Fuji, visited national treasures, and of course explored the vibrant city’s nightlife.
 The trip was extremely successful and another squad is set for the skies in 2016.
 For the next trip we hope to bring even more members and create even more memories!
 The club has had great achievement owing to the commitment of its members.
 Last February saw the Intervarsities organised by the students in our club, held in UL\'s very own sports arena.
 Most of our club members competed and only one competitor came away without placing.
 Many of our senior grades provided both entertainment and skill to the day’s events while the majority of the squad were new members with only six months experience, they earned up to three medals and at least one of which were gold.
 This year we had 12 competitors in the GMIT intervarsities, 10 of which placed, again some with up to three medals including gold.
 We usually grade our students twice a year with Sensei Payne (7th Dan).
 The last grading saw everybody pass and two members double grading, proving that the club breeds and attracts talent!
 Throughout the year the club has seminars with leading figures in Irish Karate such as Sensei O’Donovan (5th Dan), former national squad captain.
 As a member of the club you will be part of a dynamic family.
 We cater for all styles of karate and all styles of people!
 Whether you have a ‘bog-toe kick’, interest in learning some self defence, getting fitter or meeting new people, you’ll find the perfect balance in karate.